 Origins and History

-The Split Leaf Philodendron is native to Argentina, Bolivia, Brazil, Paraguay and has also been introduced into Belize.
-The plant has played an important role within the indigenous cultures of Paraguay, northern Argentina, and Brazil where the roots were used for binding and the yellow/white berries were used as a sweet food and medicinal source.
+The Split Leaf Philodendron is a tropical plant native to Argentina, Bolivia, Brazil, Paraguay and has also been introduced into Belize.
+The plant has played an important role in the indigenous cultures of Paraguay, northern Argentina, and Brazil where the roots were used for binding and the yellow/white berries were used as a sweet food and medicinal source.

 - Family: Araceae